joaomdmoura/machinery/README.md

 ![Mahcinery Dashboard Example](https://imgur.com/D5Ko9xP.gif)

-To enbale the Dashboard you will need to add the Machinery Plug to you application Endpoint module.
+To enable the Dashboard you will need to add the Machinery Plug to your application Endpoint module.

 ```elixir
 defmodule YourApp.Endpoint do